pitastrudl/wekanwiki/Chromebook.md

 Because this happened:
 - Someone else had their Google Drive full.
-- He did not backup local data from Chromebook.
+- That someone else did not backup local data from Chromebook.
 - Installing Linux etc did fill up Chromebook harddisk.
 - Chromebook got stuck and messed up, and needed to be reinstalled.
-- He lost some data.
+- That someone else lost some data.

-Below intructions only worked for xet7, because he did have free disk space on Chromebook.
+Below intructions only worked for xet7, because xet7 did have free disk space on Chromebook.

 ## Installing Wekan Snap to Chromebook